 Homogeneity of the mixture

 The homogeneity of the mixture is best measured by determining the temperature deviations or the concentration differences behind the PRIMIX static mixer.
 This is expressed in the theory of probability as standard deviation measured against the average.
-In the diagram below it is clearly visible when the medium is homogeneous.
+In the diagram to the side it is clearly visible when the medium is homogeneous.

 Pressure drop across the static mixer